Home Debt Consolidation How to Manage Debt in Retirement

 • Starts with the debt with the highest interest rate and works to the lower interest rates.

-• May save you money since you are paying off the higher interest first.
+• May save you money since you you pay off high-interest first.

 • May take longer to pay off your first account, which may cause you to lose focus.

-Whichever option you choose, just make sure your fixed income can cover your usual expense plus your debt payment each month.
+Whichever option you choose, just make sure your fixed income in retirement can cover your usual expense plus your debt payment each month.

 Can't afford to retire?